 When you share your report, please be sure to include your Unique Property ID (listed in alphabetical order by Property Owner).

 This March, the Portland and South Portland Sustainability Offices will be holding benchmarking workshops for property owners over Zoom.
 Sign up for the workshops through the Eventbrite links below.

 - Wednesday, March 30th 12pm-1pm (Sign up here)

 On November 7th, 2016 the City of Portland adopted an energy benchmarking ordinance which requires covered properties to annually report water and energy usage.
 You can view and download the ordinance here (Chapter 6, Article X, Page 65).

 On July 15, 2019 the City Council voted to require all single-occupant buildings to begin reporting their energy and water consumption.
 A single-occupant building is defined as any building with a single tenant that utilizes 90% or more of the building space.

 All other covered properties must be compliant one year after the Sustainability Office certifies that the energy data is available from utilities in a convenient electronic format.
 The Sustainability Office will alert affected property owners when this certification is made.
-For more information contact Troy Moon, Sustainability Coordinator at email@example.com.
+For more information contact the Sustainability Office at email@example.com.